screwdriver-cd/aws-build-cluster/README.md

 #### Existing VPC with existing K8s cluster

 This scenario assumes that you already have an operating K8s cluster with dedicated ndoe group in your cloud infrastructure.
-Then all you need to do is to run `scripts/30_build_cluster_worker.sh`
+Then all you need to do is to run `scripts/30_build_cluster_worker` with all the depdendent variables assigned or else compose a config file with what you need and pass it as argument to `./run.sh`.

 ## Configurations